This article is a collection of basic Linux commands and procedures relevant to using your embedded system.

 cat readwrite.txt#print line numbers, ignoring or not the empty linescat -b readwrite.txtcat -n readwrite.txt

-Note: Vi and also the Vim editor have many features and commands.
-Search the web if you want to dive deep into learning how to use them.
+Note: Vi and also the Vim editor have many features and commands and are known as hard-to-use for beginners.
+Search the web if you want to dive deep into learning how to use them, or have a look at the nano text editor with may be slightly more user-friendly.

 To create or edit a file using the Vi text editor: